 Youth & Children

-As we begin 2018, we also begin the development of our Youth Minister – backed by significant funding from the Diocese of London.
-The aim of the Youth Minister is to scale up our youth provision in such a way that it is able to grow numerically, but also in its capacity to support and resource other local churches in their youth work.
+As we begin 2018, we also begin the development of our Youth Minster – backed by significant funding from the Diocese of London.
+The aim of the Youth Minster is to scale up our youth provision in such a way that it is able to grow numerically, but also in its capacity to support and resource other local churches in their youth work.
 Please pray for Julian as he leads this ministry, and for Mo and the volunteer youth team as they support him.
 Our Children’s ministry continues unchanged under Ruth’s leadership.

 Balanced Life / Hoxton Sports Hub

 2017 saw the launch of our pilot project to see how sport, exercise, health and fitness support can be made available to local people who may otherwise be deterred by cost and / or culture.
 Chris Stirling has made an excellent start to this work, and will be continuing to develop it during 2018.

 We submitted our bid for £1.75 million to the Heritage Lottery Fund last week to enable the redevelopment of our church site.
 We will find out in late February / early March whether we have been successful.
 Please do keep this in your prayers.
 Our hope is still that we will redevelop the church building itself, with the significant addition of a church annexe, as well as the provision of some affordable rented housing.
 There are too many complex issue to outline here – but suffice it to say, we need God’s intervention to make this vision become a reality.

 We are delighted that Caroline Taylor will be ordained on Saturday 30th June at St Paul’s Cathedral (keep the date in your diary!) and will join us as Curate from Sunday 1st July.
 She will take on a significant leadership role in the day to day life of the church, and especially in the morning congregation.
 This will enable me to devote more of my time to the redevelopment plans, as well as the Youth Minster.